-- Including persons with high-risk medical conditions (who are more likely to be in racial and ethnic minority groups) in Phase 1b. - Allocating vaccine initially to Rite Aid, the pharmacy chain that, among chains, has the greatest fraction of its stores in minority neighborhoods. - Providing vaccine to and supporting Federally Qualified Health Centers and other clinics serving low-income, minority populations. - Providing vaccine to and assisting the Black Doctors COVID-19 Consortium, an organization with a strong focus on reaching African-Americans. - Issuing invitations to vaccination opportunities preferentially to persons living in under-vaccinated zip codes, most of which have predominantly racial minority populations. - Working with community leaders and trusted messengers (e.g. Black clergy) to endorse and support vaccinations in their respective communities.
+- Including persons with high-risk medical conditions (who are more likely to be in racial and ethnic minority groups) in Phase 1b. - Working with pharmacy chains to improve the equity of their response by connecting them with community sites in low vaccination areas. - Providing vaccine to and supporting Federally Qualified Health Centers and other clinics serving low-income, minority populations. - Providing vaccine to and assisting the Black Doctors COVID-19 Consortium, an organization with a strong focus on reaching Black and Brown persons. - Issuing invitations to vaccination opportunities preferentially to persons living in under-vaccinated zip codes, most of which have predominantly racial minority populations. - Working with community leaders and trusted messengers (e.g., Black clergy) to endorse and support vaccinations in their respective communities. - Partnering with community-based organizations and faith leaders to help reach their members with information about how to get vaccinated.

-As of February 26, the percent of persons vaccinated who were African-American had risen to 22%, a sign of progress but still reflecting a disparity that must be addressed further.
+As of March 14, the percent of persons vaccinated who were Black had risen to 22%, a sign of progress but still reflecting a disparity that must be addressed further.